 This new publication has been compiled by Maria Fukelman, for Collection Ciencias Del Arte.
 It includes an essay written by Dr Sally Mackay, with Sarah Cole, about NEST - a three-year project, led by Sarah, in a primary school in Basildon, made with artists, dancers and composers.
 The front cover is from the Airing Cupboard, a performance element developed by Mark Storor in this promenade one-day event.

-Throughout 2019 Sarah has been project managing The Usual with artist Mark Storor and nine BA Fine Art students from Central Saint Martins, UAL, in the small seaside town of Jaywick.
+Throughout 2019 Sarah project managed The Usual with artist Mark Storor and nine BA Fine Art students from Central Saint Martins, UAL, in the small seaside town of Jaywick.
 Funded by Essex Council.
+New work was planned for the summer of 2020 but is now under review due to Covid.